~ Less

 W by N is the ogam stone at Knockboy.

-~ 7 km
+~ 7 km NNW, in the

-NNW, in the adjoining Comeragh Mountains, at Toureen
+adjoining Comeragh Mountains, at Toureen or Tooreen

-or Tooreen (S 249 116) on the Waterford 'dolmen trail',
+(S 249 116) on the Waterford 'dolmen trail', is another stone

-missing, and a possible outlier to the E. 300 metres W
+a possible outlier to the E. 300 metres W of it (S 246

-of it (S 246 117 and farther along the trail in Toureen West)
+117 and farther along the trail in Toureen West) is a

-is a stone-row comprising 4 stones from 40 to 110 cms high.
+stone-row comprising 4 stones from 40 to 110 cms high.

 Drumlohan: